sylnit/drone-service-exercise/README.md

-# Samuel Iheadindu Coding Assignment
+# Drone Service Coding Assignment

 This application is a RESTful api service for a transportation company that uses drones to deliver drugs.
 This is expected to leapfrog the traditional transportation infrastructure.
 The transport company has 10 drones under it's fleet and requires a service to provide the following: